Rights During Search in Oman

 Your home and personal property are protected from unlawful searches in Oman:

-- Home protection: The Basic Statute (Article 21) guarantees the inviolability of the home — police cannot enter without a warrant or legal authority.
+- Home protection: Article 21 of the Basic Statute guarantees the inviolability of the home — ROP officers cannot enter without a warrant or legal authority.

-- Search warrant: A warrant from the Public Prosecution is generally required before police can search your home.
+- Search warrant: A warrant from the Public Prosecution is generally required before the ROP can search your home.

-- Exceptions: Police may search without a warrant in cases of flagrant crimes (caught in the act) or emergencies.
+- Exceptions: Officers may search without a warrant in cases of flagrant crimes (caught in the act) or emergencies threatening life or safety.

 - Witnesses: Searches should be conducted in the presence of witnesses and documented in an official report.